Elder Participants (Winter/Spring 2021)

 Community Participant

-Rachel G. works in the garment industry as a senior buyer, responsible for purchasing goods for use in the company.
-She has extensive experience in the fast fashion industry, having worked in the space for over 10 years, first at Forever 21 and throughout downtown Los Angeles.
-During her professional experience, she has been exposed to the rise and fall of many trends as well as the shifting racial dynamics and increased environmental awareness in the industry.
+Rachel works in the garment industry as a senior buyer, responsible for purchasing goods for use.
+She has extensive experience in the fast fashion industry, having worked in the space for over 10 years, first at Forever 21 and then throughout downtown Los Angeles.
+Throughout her professional experience, she has witnessed the rise and fall of numerous trends, as well as the shifting racial dynamics and growing environmental awareness within the industry.

 Rachel’s story →